Discrete Math for Computer Science

 - Notes and resources

 - Use our Calendar to get links to class times and notes.
 Lecture material is available in PDF, tex, and html formats so you can download and annotate or print it if you'd like.
 In class, we'll explore concepts and work through examples.
 There will sometimes be some pre-class reading (listed on the notes PDF) to help you prepare for class.
 The reading is often just a few lines of text or an example in the book or notes and will be very helpful so we can jump into problem solving in class.
-You can also watch the posted supplementary videos listed with many weeks.
+You can also watch the posted supplementary videos listed listed with many weeks.

 - Learn by doing